glimpse-editor/getglimpse-web/content/posts/changing-plans.md

 Chaomodus will also be working on Jenkins build infrastructure.
 They will also be evaluating how we can better manage and improve our non-English translations.

-We are aiming for a release in May 2020, but this may slip depending on how badly the COVID-19 outbreak impacts our contributors.
+We are aiming to release Glimpse Image Editor 0.1.4 in May 2020, but that may be delayed if the COVID-19 outbreak impacts our contributors badly.
 After 0.1.4 is released we will immediately start work on the macOS port.

 You can see a provisional list of all the planned features and fixes here: https://github.com/glimpse-editor/Glimpse/milestone/12